Frequently Asked Questions

 Consider planting a Compot inside your chicken pen and filling it with scraps that your chickens won’t eat or with waste collected during the cleaning of the chicken pen.
 While this might entail some extra effort, there are usually other creatures around, like insects or smaller animals, that will consume any leftovers from the chickens.

 Here’s some good news: when soldier flies find their way into the pot within the chicken pen, the chickens will naturally scratch around to access the larvae, which are rich in protein—a nutritious treat for them.
-Even if a few maggots find their way in, it’s not a cause for concern, as chickens happily consume them too.
+Even if a few house fly maggots find their way in, it’s not a cause for concern, as chickens happily consume them too.

 Additionally, you can grow greens on top of the pot, using the Compot Top, providing a source of nutrition for the chickens.
 When the greens are sprouting, they offer high protein content for the chickens and as they grow, they contribute to healthier eggs.
 You can experiment with various greens like wheatgrass, barley or oats.